 What are Affiliated Companies?

-Affiliated companies are companies that are related through ownership, either with one owning the other as a minority shareholder or multiple companies being owned by a third party.
+Affiliated companies are companies that are related through ownership, either with one owning the other as a minority shareholder or with multiple companies being owned by a third party.

 An affiliated company differs from a subsidiary through the size of the ownership.
 A subsidiary is a company where 50% or more of the company is owned by another.
 A key characteristic of an affiliated company is that less than 50% of the company is owned by an individual shareholder.
 Any parent company of the affiliated company is considered a minority shareholder.